Opinion | An ugly racist attack on Ketanji Brown Jackson makes its inevitable return

 To be honest, I’m surprised it took Carlson this long.

 Needless to say, neither he nor anyone else on the right demanded to see Brett M. Kavanaugh’s LSAT scores, or Amy Coney Barrett’s, or Neil M. Gorsuch’s.
 That those justices were perfectly smart was the default assumption, something that wasn’t even worth wondering about.
-Why just look at them!
+Why, just look at them!

+Ruth Marcus: I’ve covered the Supreme Court for years.
+Here’s what to know about Jackson’s nomination.

 This is something almost every person of color in politics faces sooner or later, no matter how brilliant and accomplished they are.
 Conservatives will claim that they’re unqualified and dumb, and that their markers of success, such as being editor of the Harvard Law Review (which Jackson was) or clerking on the Supreme Court (which Jackson did) are in fact not markers of success at all.
 Instead they’re proof of special and undeserved treatment due to race.